dadosfera/dadosfera-ai-oss/docs/source/development/appendix.md

 repo](https://github.com/orchest/quickstart/blob/main/california_housing.orchest).

-The full [JSON Schema](https://json-schema.org/) definition of {term}`pipelines <Pipeline definition>` in Orchest can be found below, alternatively you can see an example and interactive validator [here](https://www.jsonschemavalidator.net/s/FfQDko01).
+The full [JSON Schema](https://json-schema.org/) definition of {term}`pipelines <Pipeline definition>` in Dadosfera AI can be found below, alternatively you can see an example and interactive validator [here](https://www.jsonschemavalidator.net/s/FfQDko01).

 ```json